The HPV vaccination is for for men and women and helps protect against cervical cancer, genital warts & some other types of cancers.

 3. Does the HPV vaccination have any side effects?

-As with other types of vaccine, you may experience minor side effects such as redness, swelling or tenderness where you received your vaccinations.
+As with other types of vaccines, you may experience minor side effects such as redness, swelling or tenderness where you received your vaccinations.
 Occasionally, you may experience bruising, fever, headaches, dizziness or nausea.
 Find out more about the HPV vaccine here.

 HPV (human papillomavirus) is a common virus that affects your skin and the moist membranes that line your body.
 Most are harmless, but some strains can lead to serious conditions including cervical and other cancers.
 Don’t leave it to chance, visit your local Whitworth Pharmacy to book your vaccination.